 IRAs have a wider range of investment options, giving you more control over your retirement savings.
 Not only that, but you also can choose your own brokerage.
 Essentially, you have full control.

 The biggest con of this method is it can be a lengthy and confusing process.
-This option also qualifies you from an easy Backdoor Roth IRA in the future because now pro-rata rule applies.
+This option also disqualifies you from an easy Backdoor Roth IRA in the future because now pro-rata rule applies.

 You can get around that limitation by rolling the IRA back into a 401(k) eventually, if your provider allows it.